ltrgoddard/thesis/temp.markdown

 > into this stupid spiral and I must never do it again.
 But until this
 > bloody term is over I can do *nothing* […].
 When*ever* you ring I am
 > working with some eager creep, when I finish it’s never before 4 a.m.,
-> it’s a treadmill […].[^422]
+> it’s a treadmill […].[^423]

-Married with two young children and having recently bought a house, it is perhaps not so difficult to see why Prynne would in his mid-to-late 30s emphasise maturity as an aesthetic criterion.
+\noindent Married with two young children and having recently bought a house, it is perhaps not so difficult to see why Prynne would in his mid-to-late 30s emphasise maturity as an aesthetic criterion.
 Importantly, the integration into the structures of bourgeois society represented by these personal milestones comes at the same time as what is arguably Prynne’s tightest professional integration into the university.
 As a student and later as a research fellow at Caius, Prynne’s poetic identity threatened to eclipse his academic one: whatever his later assessment of *Force of Circumstance*, to have a debut collection issued by a major national publishing house at the age of 26 is a significant achievement.
 The same is obviously true of the later stages of Prynne’s career, certainly since the publication of the first edition of his collected poems in 1982, in which his increasing literary fame has far outstripped any academic advancement (Prynne has never, for instance, held the title of professor at Cambridge, though his poetic work has led to honorary and visiting professorial appointments at the University of Sussex and at Sun Yat-sen University in China).
 The 1970s, however, represent a window between these two stages.
-Not only was Prynne given an official university position in this period, but through Caius he was on close terms with some of the most important academic, and especially scientific, figures of the period: notably Stephen Hawking, whose *Large Scale Structure of Space-Time* was published in 1973, and the Nobel laureate Francis Crick.
+Not only was Prynne given an official university position in this period, but through Caius he was on close terms with some of the most important academic, and especially scientific, figures of the
+period: notably Stephen Hawking, whose *Large Scale Structure of Space-Time* was published in 1973, and the Nobel laureate Francis Crick.
 The biochemist and sinologist Joseph Needham, a close friend of Prynne’s, served as Master of the college from 1966–76, affording him further influence.
 In satirising the politics and personality clashes of contemporary academic science, then, Prynne may well have been drawing on personal experience of a relatively recent character.
 Indeed, it could easily be the case that the *PTM*’s sophisticated engagement with modern biology and physics would not have been possible had it been composed in a less academically diverse environment than a Cambridge college.
 Some of the specific results of this diversity will be considered in the conclusion to this chapter.

 To return to the *PTM*’s fictional qualities, what is it that links the text to the work of Oliver and Lewis, its ‘Mortmerian’ character having